 1. Assess Your Current Financial Situation

 Before you create a savings plan, evaluate your current financial state.
 Make a list of your income, assets, liabilities and expenses.
 Also, review your budget to determine how much disposable income you have each month.
 If you don’t yet have a budget, consider using a spreadsheet or financial app to get started.
-Understanding your financial situation helps to set realistic goals for saving.
+Understanding your financial situation helps you set realistic goals for saving.

-2. Determine Your Savings Goals and Set a Timeframe
+2. Determine Your Savings Goals and Set a Time Frame

 To piggyback off the last point, it’s vital to have short-term and long-term savings goals in mind before creating a personal savings plan.
 Identify the amount you’d like to save and set deadlines for achieving those goals.
 Break them down into manageable chunks and incorporate incentives as you meet milestones to stay motivated on your savings journey.